COSORI Pro LE Air Fryer vs Philips Essential Airfryer XL

 Frequently Asked Questions

-Both brands feature dishwasher-safe baskets and non-stick coatings.
-Philips has a slight edge with its fully removable drawer system that separates completely, while COSORI's integrated basket design has more crevices but offers a larger square basket that's easier to wipe down.
+Both have dishwasher-safe baskets with non-stick coatings, so cleaning is straightforward.
+Philips has a fully removable drawer system that separates completely, which is nice.
+COSORI's integrated design has a few more crevices, but that larger square basket is actually easier to wipe down in my experience.

 Related Comparisons